ar-51/ar-51.github.io/docs/System Calibration/System Calibration.md

 ---

 # System Calibration
-Before utilizing the system, a comprehensive calibration process is essential to ensure accurate data capture and system performance.
+Before using the AR51 system, you must complete camera and device calibration to ensure accurate motion capture and synchronized coordinates across all devices.
 The calibration process includes three main stages:
 {: .fs-6 .fw-300 }

 ## Camera Calibration